linkedin/dph-framework/developer-personas.md

 data about the persona as a whole.
 Of course, if your company is smaller, you might be doing interviews instead of surveys, in which case the personas should be whatever size makes sense for you.
-The key is: don't have _too many_ personas, becasue that makes survey analysis hard.
+The key is: don't have _too many_ personas, because that makes survey analysis hard.
 We currently have ten developer personas for an engineering org with thousands of people in it, and that number has seemed manageable.